AbdullahZeer/outorbit-games-website/README.md

-# Outorbit Games Website
+# Outorbit Website

-A minimal, atmospheric landing page for Outorbit Games built with Astro and Tailwind CSS.
+A minimal, atmospheric landing page for Outorbit built with Astro and Tailwind CSS.

 ## 🚀 Features